Spain’s 2026 Immigration Regularization: Who Qualifies and How to Apply | Remitly

 Cassidy Rush is a writer with a background in careers, business, and education.
 She covers international finance news and stories for Remitly.

-If you have family or friends in Spain without papers — or you’re just following what’s happening with immigration policy abroad — this is worth paying attention to.
+Spain has launched a new pathway to legal status for certain undocumented migrants already living and working in the country.
+The program is open xfor a limited time, with applications running from April 20 to June 30, 2026, although online applications began April 14.
+If you have family or friends in Spain without legal status — or you’re just following what’s happening with immigration policy abroad — this is worth paying attention to.
 Here’s what it actually means, who qualifies, and what life looks like once someone gets their permit.

 What Spain just did and why it’s significant